-I had the absolute pleasure recently of meeting Gill Hicks, London bombing survivor and founder of MAD (Making A Difference) when she was in Mt.
+In 2018, I had the absolute pleasure of meeting Gill Hicks, London bombing survivor and founder of MAD (Making A Difference) when she was in Mt.
 Gambier for the Rotary Conference held at the Sir Robert Helpman Theatre.
 Jill is an inspirational speaker and ambassador for peace, despite all she has endured.
-She received a Limestone pine cone sculptures as a gift for her attendance.
+She received a Limestone pine cone sculpture as a gift for her attendance.

 Currently, I am working in Limestone, creating small pieces which are available for sale at the Riddoch Art Gallery, at the main corner complex, corner Bay Road & Commercial street, Mt.
-Gambier, along with artworks and prints.
-I hope, after quite a long hiatus, to returning to painting again soon.
+Gambier, along with artworks and gift cards.

-Good quality Prints are available at Framing Solutions and the Riddoch and there are artworks available at Hawkins Medical Centre.
+A small selection of good quality Giclee prints are available at the Riddoch and there are artworks on view at Hawkins Medical Centre.

-10% of all income I receive is donated to the RFDS.
+10% of the income I receive from the sale of my paintings is donated to the RFDS.